Your local elected representatives in Greater Manchester

 Examples of environmental issues you might like to contact your councillors about include: recycling, air pollution, local parks and green spaces, development, transport (including ways to increase green transport like walking and cycling), traffic congestion, use of public space, and rubbish and fly-tipping.

-Elections for local councillors are taking place across Manchester on Thursday 6th May 2021.
-Manchester Friends of the Earth are asking all candidates standing for election to let voters know what they think about key environmental issues.
-See our 2021 local elections survey to find out if your candidates have responded and what they’ve said – and if they haven’t, you can ask them to!
+Elections for local councillors are took place across Greater Manchester in May 2021.
+Manchester Friends of the Earth asked all candidates standing for election to let voters know what they thought about key environmental issues.
+See our 2021 local elections survey to find out if your candidates have responded and what they’ve said.

 The Mayor of Greater Manchester